neemspees/tragic-methods/python/reference-semantics/readme.md

 However, when we append the value `4` to the list `a`, it modifies the list in place.
 Since `b` is pointing to the same object in memory as `a`, the value of `b` is also modified.
 When we check `a is b` again, it still returns `True`, even though the objects are no longer the same.

-This behavior can lead to unexpected bugs in code that relies on the `is` operator to compare objects.
-To compare the values of two objects in Python, it's better to use the `==` operator.
+This behavior can lead to unexpected bugs in code that relies on the `is` or `==` operator to compare objects.

 ## Example: